€1,100.00raised of €2,000.00 goal goal

-Having lived and worked with refugee children from Moria refugee camp for over three years, we have come to realise that what refugee kids need the most is a chance to integrate into a society that, on its own, does little to welcome them.
-Given terrors these children experienced on their journey to Greece, as well as the horrific conditions they are forced to put up with in the camp living in inadequate structures and bearing witness to fights, disease, violence, fire, and rape, the one thing that we can do to support these children is to help them retrieve the childhood is being robbed them of.
+Having lived and worked with refugee children from Moria refugee camp for over three years, we have come to realize that what refugee kids need the most is a chance to integrate into a society that, on its own, does little to welcome them.
+Given the terrors these children experienced on their journey to Greece, as well as the horrific conditions they are forced to put up with in the camp living in inadequate structures and bearing witness to fights, disease, violence, fire, and rape, the one thing that we can do to support these children is to help them retrieve the childhood is being robbed them of.

 For too long have refugee and local children been living segregated lives on the island of Lesvos, and we believe that with the right tools and encouragement, children and youth can pave the way for more peaceful dialogues and enriching co-existence to take root at the heart of the island and its community.